 After about two weeks or a month, you need to remove your coffee maker’s dispersion screen and the portafilter and soak them in water with a detergent or any other cleaner.
 Scrub them with a brush.
 After about six months, you need to detach the grinder and the steam wand and scrub them with a brush.
 The screen and the group gasket require you to replace them after a year of using the coffee maker.

 What About Coffee Beans

 You need to use freshly ground coffee beans for the best results.
 Pre-ground coffee loses its flavor, aroma, and its oils.
 As such, you need to use a machine that allows you to grind the coffee on the spot.

 There are two varieties of coffee; arabica from high altitude areas and robusta, which is mostly from low altitude areas.
 The former is more popular with coffee aficionados.

 There are also different coffee beans for different brewing methods.
 For instance, you can try these beans for espresso and these others here for drip coffee.
 The difference will be evident if you follow the process as it should be.

 How do you like your cup of coffee?
 Black or white?
 How sweet do you want the coffee to be?
 Choosing the best quality of coffee beans and grinding them fresh will help you achieve the coffee quality you want.

-Once you have the best coffee beans, you can go on and pick the best coffee brewing method from the ones above or pick a manual coffee brewing method.
+Once you have the best coffee beans, you can go on and pick the best coffee brewing method from the ones above or pick a manual coffee brewing method and then decide what type of insulated cup will you use to drink your coffee.
 Making coffee is a simple process, but it requires care so that you never over-extract and brew a bitter cup of joe.